Sollumz/Sollumz/README.md

 By Skylumz and Colton Fox

+## Join our Discord
+Join the Sollumz [discord server](https://discord.gg/bZuWBWaQBg) to ask questions and chat with community!
 ## Using the plugin
 See the [wiki](https://github.com/Skylumz/Sollumz/wiki) to get started.
 Make sure to read the wiki before posting an issue or asking questions!

-Also see the Tutorials and Resources channels in the Sollumz Discord!
-(Linked Below)
+Also see the Tutorials and Resources channel in the Discord server.

+**Note:** The issue tracker should be for bug reports and feature requests only.
+If you are having an issue and you are not sure if it is a bug or not, ask on the discord server first!

 ## Features ##